0xZ0uk/farlonger/README.md

 # FarLonger

-A sufficiently decentralized blogging platform built on top of Farcaster and IFPS.
+Is a sufficiently decentralized blogging platform built on Farcaster and IPFS.

 ## Built with: